hapax/hapax.github.io/assets/simple-physics.md

 Stokes' law also explains why rain falls when droplets get large enough.
 The terminal velocity $v_\text{term} \propto r^2$, increasing quickly as droplets get larger.
-If droplets coalesce with vapour arriving in an updraft, they get large enough to fall out of the cloud.
+If droplets coalesce with vapour arriving in an updraft, they speed up and fall out of the cloud.
-Rain!
+This is rain!

 #### 2.3.
 Usage notes<a id="sec-2-3" name="sec-2-3"></a>